 What is a mortgage broker?

-A mortgage broker works for a lender known as a non-depository institution, says Rick Masnyk, a branch manager at Network Funding in North Smithfield, Rhode Island.
+Part of a mortgage broker’s job is to “do the math” and tell a borrower what size mortgage they could qualify for, says Rick Masnyk, a branch manager at Network Funding in North Smithfield, Rhode Island.

 How does a mortgage broker get paid?